 What is a Churro made of?

-Churros are made from a basic dough recipe of flour, butter, water, salt and eggs.
-This is a light pastry dough that is used in many different kinds of pastries (including eclairs).
+The recipe for homemade churros are made from a basic dough recipe of flour, butter, water, salt and eggs.
+This churros dough recipe is a light pastry dough that is used in many different kinds of pastries (including eclairs).

 What does a churro taste like?